Lou Williamson Jazz Award

 Annually, the Victoria Jazz Society includes “free to the public,” performances by local, national, and international artists in the programming of its two festivals: on the TD Main Stage at the TD Victoria International JazzFest, and on the Ship Point Outdoor Stage at Vancouver Island Blues Bash.

-In the last fiscal year, 38 concerts were presented free during these festivals, and in addition, 26 were presented with minimal cover charge for the benefit of all audiences.
 The diverse programming of TD Victoria International JazzFest and Vancouver Island Blues Bash on the “free stages” provide opportunities for music lovers of all ages and income levels to attend performances at both festivals at no cost, enabling a greater exposure to a vast range of music for audiences in Victoria and allowing an appreciation for and love of music to develop for a greater audience.

 Student Ticket Discounts